Three questions I'm being asked more and more frequently are:

-Following a well-balanced, plant-based or vegan diet you should obtain sufficient iron if cooking routinely with whole foods.
+If you're cooking from scratch and using whole foods (like legumes, pulses, nuts, seeds and whole grains) daily, then the chances are you're following a well-balanced, plant-based or vegan diet and you should be getting sufficient iron.
 However, if the diet is not well planned, or you're relying heavily on processed vegan products, you could become susceptible to iron deficiency.

-If you are unsure, ask your doctor to test your iron and ferritin levels.
+If you are unsure, get your iron and ferritin levels tested.
 Ferritin levels are helpful because it’s an indication of your stored iron levels.
 Digestive problems, such as low stomach acid can also impair iron absorption.

 Best sources of plant based protein

 We need protein for our skin, cell and muscle formation and as fuel for our bodies.
 When we aren’t getting enough protein, symptoms may include:

 These are called incomplete proteins as they don’t contain all the amino acids and we need to ensure we get a good mix.
 Getting the balance right, can sometimes be difficult especially when starting out on a plant based diet.
 An issue I see regularly is the over-reliance on mass produced ‘fake meat’ products.
 These are highly processed foods.
 Focus on natural sources of protein where possible.

 This important B vitamin helps to support our blood cells and without it, we’re at increased risk of memory problems, mood disorders, and fatigue.
 Joint pain or digestive problems such as diarrhoea and nausea are other common symptoms.